scolapicchioni/blazor/Lab13/readme.md

 - Add a `FluentValidation.AspNetCore` NuGet Package to the `PhotoSharingApplication.WebServices.REST.Photos` project
 - Open the `Startup` class and locate `ConfigureServices` method.
 - Invoke the `AddFluentValidation` extension method (which requires a `using FluentValidation.AspNetCore`)
-- Register the `PhotoValidator` with the services collection by calling the `AddTransient` method
+- Register the `PhotoValidator` with the services collection by calling the `AddScoped` method

 The code should look like this: